CBIIT/p2p-datasci/gettingstarted.md

 * Once you understand the basics, you can decide how to gain the foundational skills that are important to you.
 Then you might explore a programming language like R or Python.

 * As you begin learning, you will find there are many other people learning the same topics (both in and outside of NCI).
-The Data Science Learning Exchange provides a "brain trust" of peers who can share tips and resources, and help each other understand concepts, techniques -- and most important of all -- offer and receive insights and solutions for similar challenges.
+The Data Science Learning Exchange provides a "brain trust" of peers who can share tips and resources, help each other understand concepts, and techniques, and share insights and solutions for similar challenges.

 * You may be a beginner in data analytics, but you may have mastered data science buzzwords and could be a great help to others.
 Or you may have advanced skills in some areas, but need additional skills.
 By sharing what you already know -- in study groups, discussions, tutorials or remote webinars -- not only can your peers learn what you already know but their real-world experience may give you insight and solutions for challenges you have been struggling with.